aridjayarecipes/cutesrecipes.web.app/content/post/2530-steps-to-make-quick-cabbage-and-sausage-with-sauerkraut.md

 recipeinstructions:
 - "Add olive oil and onions sausage and ham which is optional.
 Saute until till onions are clear."
 - "Add beer and cabbage and sauerkraut with juice and cook down cabbage."
 - "Add the remaining ingredients and seasonings.
-This is one quick pot meal that doesn&#39;t take much.
+This is one quick pot meal that doesn't take much.
 Enjoy"
 categories:
 - Recipe
 tags: